intel/intel-cmt-cat/README.md

 Please refer to the interface README for more details (lib/python/README.md).

 **"pqos" directory:** \
-Includes utility files providing command line access to Intel(R) RDT.
+Includes source files for a utility that provides command line access to Intel(R) RDT.
 The utility links against the library and programs the technologies via its API's.
 Please refer to the utility README for more details "pqos/README".